-- 9. In the Select Storage section, select Thin Provision and choose the appropriate storage device.
+- 9. In the Select Storage section, choose the appropriate storage device and make sure to select Thin Provision.
 Click Next. - 10.
 In the Setup networks section, select SAFETY NET as the destination and click Next.

 If SAFETY NET is not available, refer to the Create a Safe Staging Network section in the Remote PC Guide Series - Volume 2.